Studies show that 10/10 people who get lost don’t know where they are. That is good news for you.

 4. Ditch your vehicle

-Car, truck, motorcycle, or bike, its got to go.
-Depending on where you go, try rolling it off a cliff or driving into a lake.
+Car, truck, motorcycle, or bike, it’s got to go.
+The less evidence the better.
+Depending on where you go, try rolling your vehicle off a cliff or driving into a lake.
 Best scenario = it rolls off a cliff into a lake.

-Sleep when you need to, but avoid staying in the same place for too long.
+Ignore which way the sun rises and sets.
+Do not interpret the stars or use high ground to determine your whereabouts.
+Sleep when you need to, but avoid staying in the same place for too long because staying might get you found.
 Keep going.
+No fires.
 Remember that it can take up to a day or two until you are totally lost.
-However long it takes, once you are completely disoriented and unfamiliar with your surroundings, you can accept the fact that you are now 100% lost.
+However long it takes, once you are completely disoriented and unfamiliar with your surroundings, you can take pride the fact that you are now 100% lost.
+If you followed the previous steps correctly, be comforted in the knowledge that you will also likely be lost for a long time.
+Keep in mind: you can’t be lost if you’re found.

 Congratulations!
 You are now lost.
-Do not regret your decision at this point.
+Try not to regret your decision at this point.
 It is too late to change anything.